Lesson 4: Helping customers help themselves

 After you've set up your Help Center, added knowledge base content, and established your community topics, you will need to activate it to make it live for all your customers.
 That's when phase two starts: managing your Help Center.

 It's also good to draw some attention to your Help Center so that your customers know that's a resource available to them.
-To promote your Help Center you can send out an email and announce it on your website or on social media networks.
+To promote your Help Center, you can send an email and announce it on your website or social media networks.
 Also, be sure to add the link prominently on pages on your website, in emails, and in the product user interface if applicable.